raspberrypi/documentation/installation/installing-images/mac.md

    Replace `N` with the number that you noted before.

    This can take more than 15 minutes, depending on the image file size.
-   Check the progress by pressing Ctrl+t.
+   Check the progress by pressing Ctrl+T.

    After the `dd` command finishes, eject the card:
    ```